-Depreciation of all fixed assets is recorded as an operating expense in the Statements of Revenues, Expenses, and Changes in Governmental Fund Balances and Net Position with accumulated depreciation reflected in the Statement of Net Position and Governmental Funds Balance Sheet.
+Depreciation of all fixed assets is recorded as an operating expense in the statements of revenues, expenses, and changes in governmental fund balances and net position with accumulated depreciation reflected in the statements of net position and governmental funds balance sheet.

-Depreciation is provided over the assets' estimated useful lives using the straight line method of depreciation, generally 5-7 years for firefighting equipment and general purpose vehicles, and 12 years for fire fighting vehicles.
+Depreciation is provided over the assets' estimated useful lives using the straight line method of depreciation, generally 5-7 years for firefighting equipment and general purpose vehicles, and 12 years for firefighting vehicles.